 Wabash annually offers Honor Scholarships without regard to financial need.
-The scholarships are based in an Honors Admissions event.
+The scholarships are based on an Honors Admissions event.
 Please refer to the Wabash College website for detailed information.
-Included in these Honor Scholarships are those endowed by the generous bequest to the College of Frederic M. Hadley, Sr.; the McLain-McTurnan-Arnold Honor Scholarship endowed by the generosity of Mr. and Mrs. Reid McLain and Mr. Kent Arnold; the Buren Fund Honor Scholarship administered by the National City Bank of Lebanon, Indiana; the George S. Olive III and E.W.
+Included in these Honor Scholarships are those endowed by the generous bequest to the College of Frederic M. Hadley, Sr.; the McLain-McTurnan-Arnold Honor Scholarship endowed by the generosity of Mr. and Mrs. Reid McLain, Mr. and Mrs. Clair McTurnan, and Mr. and Mrs. Kent Arnold; the Buren Fund Honor Scholarship administered by the National City Bank of Lebanon, Indiana; the George S. Olive III and E.W.
 Olive Honor Scholarship endowed by Mr. and Mrs. Scott Olive; the A. Malcolm McVie Honor Scholarship endowed by Mr. and Mrs. A. Malcolm McVie; the Louis J. Nardine Award established by Mrs. Gretchen N. Doris in memory of her father; and the A. Malcolm ’41 and Robert L. ’37 McVie Honor Scholarship endowed by Mrs. Robert L. McVie.

 Wabash College Fine Arts Scholarships

 The Fine Arts Scholarship Program at Wabash was established in 1987 to encourage the development of the fine arts within a rigorous liberal arts context.
-Based upon competition during Fine Arts on campus program, the scholarships are offered each year to students with demonstrated outstanding ability in one or more of the following: visual arts, creative writing, music, and theater.
+Based upon competition during an on-campus Fine Arts program, the scholarships are offered each year to students with demonstrated outstanding ability in one or more of the following: visual arts, creative writing, music, and theater.

 Wabash College President’s and Dean’s Scholarships, and Alumni Awards